Man from Reno (film)

-Man from Reno is a 2014 neo-noir crime, drama film starring Ayako Fujitani, Pepe Serna, Kazuki Kitamura and directed by Dave Boyle.
+Man from Reno is a 2014 neo-noir crime/drama film directed by Dave Boyle and starring Ayako Fujitani, Pepe Serna and Kazuki Kitamura.

 Plot

 A small-town sheriff, Paul Del Moral accidentally runs into and knocks down a man late at night on an isolated road.
 A best-selling Japanese crime novelist, Aki Akahori, has a one-night stand with a mysterious man who suddenly disappears.
 The two stories eventually dovetail.
 Furthermore, endangered turtles, cold blooded murders, a night of heated passion, deceit, paparazzi, secrets, a professional impostor, and a rich Brit and his burly henchmen are involved in this baffling mystery plot.